-Certificate developed to help you and your church to be effective in seeking and saving the lost and making disciples.
-The goal of our Certificate of Evangelism program is to prepare you to experience great success at the Great Commission by being equipped with proven methods for doing church in a way that reaches the unchurched in your community.
+This certificate program is developed to help you and your church to be effective in seeking and saving the lost and making disciples.
+The goal of our Certificate of Evangelism program is to prepare you to experience great success in fulfilling the Great Commission by being equipped with proven methods for doing church in a way that reaches the unchurched in your community.
 Upon completing this SALT program, (four courses), each student will receive a Certificate of Evangelism from Hope International University.
 Courses also may be audited (no credits).